Nonlinear Algebra and Applications: Partial differential equations

 Via Bernstein--Sato ideals, $D$-modules are useful for the maximum likelihood estimation (MLE) problem in statistics.
-The {\em Bernstein--Sato polynomial} of a polynomial $f\in\CC[x_1,\ldots,x_n]$ is the monic polynomial~$b_f$ in $\CC[s]$ of smallest degree, s.t. there exists $P\in D[s]$ for which~\mbox{$ P(f^{s+1}) = b_f \cdot f^s.$} Here, $f^s$ denotes the symbolic power of~$f$ to the new variable~$s.$ Its roots are negative rational numbers~\cite{Kashiwara}.
+The {\em Bernstein--Sato polynomial} of a polynomial $f\in\CC[x_1,\ldots,x_n]$ is the monic polynomial~$b_f$ in $\CC[s]$ of smallest degree, s.t. there exists $P\in D[s]$ for which~\mbox{$ P\bullet f^{s+1} = b_f \cdot f^s.$} Here, $f^s$ denotes the symbolic power of~$f$ to the new variable~$s.$ The roots of $b_f$ are negative rational numbers~\cite{Kashiwara}.
 For a family of $k$ polynomials in $n$ variables, one studies the Bernstein--Sato {\em ideal}~\cite{SabbahBS} in the polynomial ring in $k$ variables.
-The original motivation of studying Bernstein--Sato polynomials was to construct meromorphic continuations of the distribution-valued function~$f^s.$ Nowadays, Bernstein--Sato ideals are a prominent object of study in singularity theory~\cite{bvwz,Budur, BMT}.
+The original motivation of studying Bernstein--Sato polynomials was to construct a meromorphic continuation of the distribution-valued function~$f^s.$ Nowadays, Bernstein--Sato ideals are a prominent object of study in singularity theory~\cite{bvwz,Budur, BMT}.
 For a concrete example, consider the following statistical experiment: {\em Flip a biased coin.
 If it shows head, flip again.} \Cref{fig:stagedtree} depicts the staged tree modelling this discrete experiment.

-\\Let $(u_0,u_1,u_2)$ be the count of outcomes when repeating the experiment several times.
-The MLE problem is to find the parameters that best explain this observed outcome and hence is a constrained optimization problem (cf.~\Cref{section AlgStat}).
-Likelihood geometry~\cite{HS14} provides algebraic tools for the computation around the MLE problem by encoding statistical models as smooth subvarieties of projective space.
-For the count of outcome $(u_0,u_1,u_2),$ the maximum likelihood estimate~is
+Let $(u_0,u_1,u_2)$ encode how many times each of the three states occurs when repeating the experiment several times.
+The MLE problem is to find the parameters that best explain this observed outcome; further details about maximum likelihood estimation are discussed in \Cref{section AlgStat}.
+By encoding statistical models as smooth subvarieties of projective space, likelihood geometry~\cite{HS14} provides algebraic tools for the computation around the MLE problem.